 Rasputin was born in Siberia in 1869.
 Almost nothing is known of his childhood except for the members of Rasputin’s immediate family.
-Later accounts tell of the young Rasputin demonstrating psychic or telepathic powers, however these stories are apocryphal and not supported by evidence.
-Rasputin married at a young age and later embarked on a pilgrimage, traveling by foot to Greece and the Holy Lands.
+Later accounts tell of the young Rasputin demonstrating psychic or telepathic powers, though these stories are apocryphal and not supported by evidence.
+Rasputin married at a young age and later embarked on a pilgrimage, travelling by foot to Greece and the Holy Lands.
 In late 1904 Rasputin journeyed to St Petersburg, possibly inspired by stories that the newborn tsarevich Alexei was sickly and unlikely to live.
 He arrived in the capital, won over the local bishop and soon acquired a reputation as a preacher, a spiritual counsellor and a faith healer.
-One of Rasputin’s clients, and probably also one of his lovers, was Anna Vryubova, a lady-in-waiting and confidante to the tsarina, Alexandra Fyordorovna.
+One of Rasputin’s clients – and probably also one of his lovers – was Anna Vryubova, a lady-in-waiting and a confidante to Tsarina Alexandra.
 Though she later denied this, Vryubova recommended Rasputin to the tsarina sometime in early 1905, suggesting that his prayers might benefit her son.

 Ted Gottfried, historian